 From architecture to recruitment

-Trained architect Carlos Afán de Ribera works as a Recruitment Managing Consultant, using his technical expertise to recruit roles in the construction, real estate and infrastructures sectors.
-Hear Carlos share his career journey and why he believes entrepreneurial spirit is key to succeeding in recruitment.
+Trained Building Engineer Ignacio Sánchez works as a recruitment consultant, using his technical expertise to recruit roles in the construction, real estate and infrastructures sectors for our Spanish business.
+Hear Ignacio share his career journey and why he believes entrepreneurial spirit is key to succeeding in recruitment.

 How did you get into recruitment?

-I studied architecture at university but decided not to pursue it as a career option after graduating.
-Instead, I joined a design firm in Southern Spain, working in a sales and business development role.
-I loved having the opportunity to build relationships with international clients, but my role required frequent travel which made it difficult to achieve a good work-life balance.
-Moreover, I was not confident about a long-term career in this sector, so I decided to move to Madrid in search of a new opportunity.
+I studied Building Engineering at university but decided not to pursue it as a career option after graduating.
+Instead, I joined different companies in the construction area until I developed a technical sales role in one of them.
+I loved having the opportunity to build relationships with my clients, so I decided to investigate in depth about sales and consultancy as part of my career progression.
+Moreover, I was not confident about a long-term career in this the construction sector, so I decided to move and search of a new opportunity.

 I’d really enjoyed the relationship building and business development aspect of my previous job and was keen for that to be a key component in my next role.
 A few of my friends work in the recruitment industry, so I already had some insight into what the role of a recruitment consultant involved and it seemed like a great fit with what I was looking for.